 William “Randy” Squires III

-For over forty years, Randy Squires has tried lawsuits in the Pacific Northwest and elsewhere.
+For more than forty-five years, Randy Squires has tried lawsuits in the Pacific Northwest and elsewhere.
 His experience base is broad: a five-year apprenticeship with a pioneer construction litigation boutique (where, among other things, he built the firm’s construction labor practice); twenty years with Davis Wright Tremaine, a large regional, now national firm, the last ten as chair of the firm’s Litigation Group; and nearly ten years as a founding member and CEO of the innovative Summit Law Group.
 Randy’s effectiveness has been recognized by his 1998 induction into the American College of Trial Lawyers; his inclusion in The Best Lawyers in America (including his listing, as an employment lawyer, in that publication’s 1983 edition, its first); and his inclusion in each edition of Chambers’ compilation of America’s Leading Lawyers for Business.
 Randy has been selected to the Washington “Super Lawyer” list in each year since Washington Law & Politics began sponsoring its listing in 2000.

 Randy’s extensive experience, both as a trial lawyer and with complex business, injury, and scientific issues, enables him to serve as a “learned counselor” and to help clients of the firm develop practical solutions to their legal and organizational problems.